 The Riocan Property Management Agreement expires on July 26, 2008.
-For both the Arcturus and Plaza Property Management Agreements, the initial term expires on March 31, 2009 and will be automatically renewed for a further one year period unless the REIT advises either Arcturus or Plazacorp that the agreement is terminated.
+For the Arcturus Property Management Agreement, the initial term expires on March 31, 2009 and will be automatically renewed for a further one year period unless the REIT advises Arcturus that the agreement is terminated.
+The REIT had a Property Management Agreement with Plazacorp to manage three properties that the REIT held a 50% interest.
+In March 2007 the REIT purchased the remaining 50% of two of the properties and sold its 50% ownership in one property.
+Concurrent with the purchases and sale of the properties, the Plazacorp Property Management Agreement for the properties was terminated.

-The Arcturus Property Management Agreement and the Plaza Property Management Agreement may each be terminated by the REIT at any time upon the occurrence of certain events of default thereunder or at any time on 90 days' prior notice or upon payment in lieu of notice.
-Each such agreement may be terminated by the other party on not less than 120 days' prior notice to the REIT if there is a default by the REIT thereunder.
-The Arcturus Property Management Agreement may be terminated by Arcturus, without cause, on six months' prior notice to the REIT.
+The Arcturus Property Management Agreement may be terminated by the REIT at any time upon the occurrence of certain events of default thereunder or at any time on 90 days' prior notice or upon payment in lieu of notice.
+Such agreement may be terminated by Arcturus on not less than 120 days' prior notice to the REIT if there is a default by the REIT thereunder.
+The Agreement may also be terminated by Arcturus, without cause, on six months' prior notice to the REIT.
 The Riocan Property Management Agreement may be terminated by either party upon the occurrence of certain events of default thereunder.
+In addition, the REIT and Riocan have signed as agreement respecting the repayment of the Riocan Debenture providing that upon repayment of the debenture the Riocan Property Management Agreement will terminate. (see "Debt Strategy")

-The termination or non-renewal of either of the Arcturus Property Management Agreement or the Plaza Property Management Agreement (unless such termination is due to the default of the property manager or, in the case of the Arcturus Property Management Agreement, Arcturus terminates such agreement without cause), the REIT must pay certain severance costs in respect of the employees of the property manager dedicated to servicing the properties of the REIT managed by such property manager if such employees are terminated by the property manager.
+The termination or non-renewal of the Arcturus Property Management Agreement (unless such termination is due to the default of Arcturus or Arcturus terminates such agreement without cause), the REIT must pay certain severance costs in respect of the employees of Arcturus dedicated to servicing the properties of the REIT managed by Arcturus if such employees are terminated by Arcturus.